If you’re looking for a holiday abroad, Portugal may be on your list.

 Colourful, historic, and romantic, Óbidos is a photographer’s dream – and if you visit this walled town, even just for a day, you’re sure to go home with hundreds of impressive photos.

-Many years ago, it was the custom for Portuguese kings to give their queens a special wedding gift: the city of Óbidos.
-Though this custom has died out, the romance of the city prevails, and its whitewashed, flower-fringed cottages, terracotta roofs, narrow streets, and imposing medieval walls are timelessly beautiful.
+Many years ago, it was customary for Portuguese kings to give their queens a special wedding gift: the city of Óbidos.
+Though this custom has died out, the city’s romance prevails, and its whitewashed, flower-fringed cottages, terracotta roofs, narrow streets, and imposing medieval walls are timelessly beautiful.

 Aside from aesthetics, Óbidos has much to offer.
 You can browse its many souvenir shops and handicraft stores – and perhaps pick up a bottle of the town’s famous cherry liquor, Ginja de Óbidos.

 Admirers of traditional Portuguese tiles should visit the Igreja De Santa Maria, which boasts a gorgeous interior of blue and white 17th-century azulejos (glazed tiles).
-And art enthusiasts may want to visit the Museu Municipal de Óbidos in the town square, which showcases art by the 17th-century painter, Josefa de Óbidos.
+And art enthusiasts will likely enjoy the Museu Municipal de Óbidos in the town square, which showcases art by the 17th-century painter, Josefa de Óbidos.

 Because it’s only an hour’s drive north of Lisbon, Óbidos is a great choice for a day trip – and the regions surrounding it are just as lovely.
 Why not visit the charming fishing port of Peniche, or kick back on the beaches of Lagoa de Óbidos?